Why is Carlos Mendoza best suited to lead Mets? Hall of Famer Darryl Strawberry answers

 Ad

 Mark Vientos started the scoring in the third inning with a solo bomb for his fourth home run of the season.
-There wouldn't be any runs scored until the seventh when Geraldo Pedromo, who was inserted in the game to pinch hit — drove in Lourdes Gurriel and Jorge Barrosa for the first D'backs score of the contest.
+No more runs were scored until the seventh when Geraldo Pedromo, who was inserted in the game to pinch hit, drove in Lourdes Gurriel and Jorge Barrosa for the first D'backs score of the contest.

 Barrosa then padded the Arizona lead in the ninth with his sacrifice fly that scored Gabriel Moreno.
-Not being contented with his scoring output in the seventh, Pedromo once again drove in a a run in the ninth to push the D'backs' lead to three.
+Not being content with his scoring output in the seventh, Pedromo once again drove in a run in the ninth to push the D'backs' lead to three.

-The Mets tried to ignite a comeback in the final frame via Tyrone Taylor's solo shot and Jesse Winker's RBI but the effort proved futile as Arizona hang on for the victory.
+The Mets tried to ignite a comeback in the final frame via Tyrone Taylor's solo shot and Jesse Winker's RBI but the effort proved futile as Arizona hung on for the victory.

 Quick Links